 Disclaimer: I am pretty new to kayak fishing.
 I don’t have all the tips and answers, but I wanted to share my journey so far and what I’ve learned when it comes to kayak fishing.

-I got into kayak fishing about 3 years ago.
-Our son was just a newborn and we don’t have family close to watch him.
+I got into kayak fishing about three years ago.
+Our son was just a newborn, and we didn’t have family close to watch him.
 I wasn’t comfortable backing and loading a boat, but I desperately still wanted to fish.
 My supportive husband gifted me a kayak.

 Choosing a Kayak for Fishing